wkumari/draft-wkumari-dnsop-alt-tld/README.md

 2. Background

-   The DNS data model is based on a tree structure, and has a single root.
-Conventionally, a name immediately beneath the root is called a "Top Level Domain" or "TLD".
-TLDs usually delegate portions of their namespace to others, who may then delegate further.
-The hierarchical, distributed and caching nature of the DNS has made it the primary resolution system on the Internet.

-   The success of the DNS makes it a natural starting point for systems that need to name entities in a non-DNS context, or that have no unique meaning in a global context.
-These name resolutions occur in a namespace distinct from the DNS.
+   The success of the DNS makes it a natural starting point for systems that need to name entities in a non-DNS context.

+Kumari & Sullivan         Expires July 20, 2017                 [Page 3]

+Internet-Draft               Reserve ALT TLD                January 2017

    In many cases, these systems build a DNS-style tree parallel to, but separate from, the global DNS.
 They often use a pseudo-TLD to cause resolution in the alternate namespace, using browser plugins, shims in the name resolution process, or simply applications that perform special handling of this particular alternate namespace.

-Kumari & Sullivan          Expires May 4, 2017                  [Page 3]

-Internet-Draft              Reserve <TBD> TLD               October 2016
+An example of such a system is the Tor network's [Dingledine2004] use of the ".onion" Special-Use Top-Level Domain Name (see [RFC7686]).

    In many cases, the creators of these alternate namespaces have chosen a convenient or descriptive string and started using it.
 These strings are not registered anywhere nor are they part of the DNS.
-   However they appear to users and to some applications to be TLDs, and issues may arise if they are looked up in the DNS.
+   However, to users and to some applications they appear to be TLDs;
+   and issues may arise if they are looked up in the DNS.

    An alternate name resolution system might be specifically designed to provide confidentiality of the looked up name, and to provide a distributed and censorship-resistant namespace.
-This goal would necessarily be defeated if the queries leak into the DNS, because the attempt to look up the name would be visible at least to the operators of root name servers and to any entity viewing the DNS lookups going to the root nameservers.
+This goal would necessarily be defeated if the queries leak into the DNS, because the attempt to look up the name would be visible to the operators of root name servers at a minimum as well as to any entity viewing the DNS lookups going to the root nameservers.

-3. The <TBD> namespace
+3. The ALT namespace

-   This document reserves the <TBD> label, using the [RFC6761] process, for use as a pseudo-TLD.
+   This document reserves the ALT label, using the [RFC6761] process, for use as a pseudo-TLD.
 This creates an unmanaged sandbox namespace.
-The <TBD> label MAY be used in any domain name as a pseudo-TLD to signify that this is an alternate (non-DNS) namespace.
+The ALT label MAY be used in any domain name as a pseudo- TLD to signify that this is an alternate (non-DNS) namespace, and should not be looked up in a DNS context.

-   Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (<TBD>).
-For example, a group wishing to create a namespace for Friends Of Olaf might choose the string "foo" and use any set of labels under foo.<TBD>.
+   Alternate namespaces should differentiate themselves from other alternate namespaces by choosing a name and using it in the label position just before the pseudo-TLD (ALT).
+For example, a group wishing to create a namespace for Friends Of Olaf might choose the string "foo" and use any set of labels under foo.alt.

    As they are in an alternate namespace, they have no significance in the regular DNS context and so should not be looked up in the DNS context.
-Some of these requests will inevitably leak into the DNS context (for example, because of clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the <TBD> TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.
+Some of these requests will inevitably leak into the DNS context (for example, because of clicks on a link in a browser that does not have a extension installed that implements the alternate namespace resolution), and so the ALT TLD has been added to the "Locally Served DNS Zones" ( [RFC6303]) registry to limit how far these flow.

+   Groups wishing to create new alternate namespaces MAY create their alternate namespace under a label that names their namespace under the ALT label.
+They SHOULD choose a label that they expect to be

+Kumari & Sullivan         Expires July 20, 2017                 [Page 4]

+Internet-Draft               Reserve ALT TLD                January 2017

-   Groups wishing to create new alternate namespaces MAY create their alternate namespace under a label that names their namespace under the <TBD> label.
-They SHOULD choose a label that they expect to be unique and, ideally, descriptive.
-There is no IANA controlled registry for names under the <TBD> TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .<TBD>.
-Informal lists of namespaces under .<TBD> may appear to assist the developer community.
+   unique and, ideally, descriptive.
+There is no IANA controlled registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.
+Informal lists of namespaces under .alt may appear to assist the developer community.

-   [Editor note (to be removed before publication): There was significant discussion on an IANA registry for the <TBD> namespace - please consult the lists for full thread, but the consensus seems to
+   [Editor note (to be removed before publication): There was significant discussion on an IANA registry for the ALT namespace - please consult the lists for full thread, but the consensus was that it would be better for the IETF / IANA to not administer a registry for this.

-Kumari & Sullivan          Expires May 4, 2017                  [Page 4]

-Internet-Draft              Reserve <TBD> TLD               October 2016

-   be that it would be better for the IETF / IANA to not administer a registry for this.
 It is expected one or more unofficial lists will be created where people can list the strings that they are using. ]

-   Currently deployed projects and protocols that are using pseudo-TLDs may decide to move under the <TBD> TLD, but this is not a requirement.
-Rather, the <TBD> TLD is being reserved so that current and future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.
+   Currently deployed projects and protocols that are using pseudo-TLDs may choose to move under the ALT TLD, but this is not a requirement.
+   Rather, the ALT TLD is being reserved so that current and future projects of a similar nature have a designated place to create alternate resolution namespaces that will not conflict with the regular DNS context.

 3.1.
-Choice of the string
+Choice of the ALT Name

-   The first 12 versions of this document suggested the use of the stirng .ALT.
-The authors still think that this is a short, clear string, clealy expressing that this is an ALTernate resolution context, but any clear, consise, human-readable term will work.
+   A number of names other than "ALT" were considered and discarded.
 In order for this technique to be effective the names need to continue to follow both the DNS format and conventions (a prime consideration for alternate name formats is that they can be entered in places that normally take DNS context names); this rules out using suffixes that do not follow the usual letter, digit, and hyphen label convention.
-   The WG will need to select a name, and the authors will replace the string <TBD> with the selected name.

 4. IANA Considerations

-   The IANA is requested to add the <TBD> string to the "Special-Use Domain Name" registry ([RFC6761], and reference this document.
+   The IANA is requested to add the ALT string to the "Special-Use Domain Name" registry ([RFC6761], and reference this document.
 In addition, the "Locally Served DNS Zones" ([RFC6303]) registry should be updated to reference this document.